suraj95/SQL-Practice/README.md

 ## Setting up MySQL

 MyWind is a MySQL version of the Microsoft Access 2010 Northwind sample database which is quite popular for practicing SQL queries and it is also referenced in the [book](https://sqlpracticeproblems.com/) that I am currently using for practice.
+Note that the Mywind data is slightly different from the Northwind data, but the schema and all are the same.

 These are instructions on how to set it up: